Veterinary Dermatology Treats Common Skin Conditions & Pet Allergies

 Your dog or cat can suffer from the same seasonal allergies that affect humans.
 Allergic dermatitis is one of the most common conditions affecting pets.
 Pollen, mold, ragweed and dust mites may trigger pet allergies.
 Rather than experiencing watery eyes or congestion, however, pets suffer from itchy skin.
 Repeated biting and scratching creates irritated, moist skin that is susceptible to secondary bacterial infections.
 Prompt treatment for pet allergies is essential to relieving a pet’s painful itching symptoms and preventing secondary skin infections or more complex dermatological problems.

-Our veterinarian has substantial experience diagnosing and treating pet allergies, both those caused by food and by environmental allergens, such as pollen.
-If you suspect that your pet is suffering from an allergy, schedule an appointment with Dr. Anderson as soon as possible.
+Our veterinarians have substantial experience diagnosing and treating pet allergies, both those caused by food and by environmental allergens, such as pollen.
 Diagnostic tests or an elimination diet may be necessary to precisely identify the cause for your pet’s allergies.
-Once the allergen triggers are identified, Dr. Anderson works closely with pet owners to create a custom treatment plan.
+Once the allergen triggers are identified, our doctors work closely with pet owners to create a custom treatment plan.
 Depending on the trigger, this may include a dietary change, reduced exposure to a seasonal allergy, and/or medication to manage allergy symptoms.

-In addition to treating pet allergies, our veterinary dermatology team also treats common skin conditions such as mange and ringworm.
+In addition to treating pet allergies, our veterinarians also treat common skin conditions such as mange and ringworm.
 Ringworm is a common bacterial infection that can affect both cats and dogs.
 Pets with a ringworm infection have circular lesions on their limbs and head.
 The skin will be flaky and some pets may even appear to be “bald.”
 Ringworm can easily spread to other pets, so prompt treatment is critical.
 Mange is caused by tiny parasites called mites; symptoms of mange include intense scratching and biting of the skin.

-If your pet is itching, scratching or biting his skin, schedule an appointment with our veterinary dermatology team today!
+If your pet is itching, scratching or biting his skin, schedule an appointment today!